Taiwan under Japanese rule: Japanese invasion (1874)

 Japan announced that they were attacking aboriginals in Taiwan on 3 May 1874.
 In early May, Japanese advance forces established camp at Langqiao Bay.
-On 17 May, Saigō Jūdō led the main force, 3,600 strong, aboard four warships in Nagasaki head to Tainan.
+On 17 May, Saigō Jūdō led the main force, 3,600 strong, aboard four warships in Nagasaki to Tainan.
 A small scouting party was ambushed and the Japanese camp sent 250 reinforcements to search the villages.
 The next day, Samata Sakuma encountered Mudan fighters, around 70 strong, occupying a commanding height.
 A twenty-men party climbed the cliffs and shot at the Mudan people, forcing them to flee.
 On 6 June, the Japanese emperor issued a certificate condemning the Taiwan "savages" for killing our "nationals", the Ryukyuans killed in southeastern Taiwan.
 The Japanese army split into three forces and headed in different directions to burn the aboriginal villages.
 On 3 June, they burnt all the villages that had been occupied.
 On 1 July, the new leader of the Mudan tribe and the chief of Kuskus surrendered.
 The Japanese settled in and established large camps with no intention of withdrawing, but in August and September 600 soldiers fell ill.
 The death toll rose to 561.
 Negotiations with Qing China began on 10 September.
 The Western Powers pressured China not to cause bloodshed with Japan as it would negatively impact the coastal trade.
 The resulting Peking Agreement was signed on 30 October.
 Japan gained the recognition of Ryukyu as its vassal and an indemnity payment of 500,000 taels.
 Japanese troops withdrew from Taiwan on 3 December.